-The establishment of the Plan was approved by the Board of Director's meeting on December 6, 2019 and the first grant of RSUs and PSUs was on December 10, 2019.
+The establishment of the plan was approved by the Board of Director's meeting on December 6, 2019 and the first grant of Restricted Stock Units ("RSUs") and Performance Stock Units ("PSUs") was on December 10, 2019.

-Under the Plan, stocks are awarded at no cost to the recipient upon their grant date.
-Both RSUs and PSU, are usually granted in a annual basis, their vesting conditions are service-related and they vest at a rate determined in each granted date.
+Under the plan, stocks are awarded at no cost to the recipient upon their grant date.
+Both RSUs and PSUs, are usually granted in an annual basis, their vesting conditions are service-related and they vest at a rate determined in each granted date.
 The limit to vest is determined at the grant date of each new grant.
 After the vesting periods, common shares will be issued to the recipients.

-Under the Performance Share Unit, stocks are granted to eligible participants and their vesting period and conditions are determined at each new grant, also based on the total shareholder return (TSR), including share price growth, dividends and capital returns.
+Under the PSUs, stocks are granted to eligible participants and their vesting period and conditions are determined at each new grant, also based on the total shareholder return (TSR), including share price growth, dividends and capital returns.